By Matt Thelen · Music Performance Degree · WIPA Board of Directors · Performing since 1998

 Timeline design.
 I work directly with your planner to build a timeline that accounts for every transition, every special moment, and every production cue.
 This isn’t a rough outline.
 It’s a minute-by-minute sequence that keeps the night flowing without anyone feeling rushed or waiting.

 Creative direction.
 Some couples know exactly what they want.
 Others know the feeling but not the specifics.
-Either way, the process is the same: I listen, I learn what matters most, and deliver something that feels entirely yours.
+Either way, the process is the same.
+I listen, learn what matters most, and deliver something that feels entirely yours.
 At Mister Charles, a couple came in wanting “Nikki Beach cocktails, Sinatra dinner, après-ski dance floor.”
-That level of specificity became the blueprint for one of the most electric nights I’ve ever performed.
-Their dance floor was still packed when the night ended, and every guest asked for my contact.
+That level of specificity became the blueprint for one of the most electric performances of my career.
+Their dance floor was still packed when the night ended, and every guest left asking how to find me.

 Preparation.
 Before I walk into your venue, I’ve rehearsed the transitions, studied the layout, confirmed every production element, and internalized your timeline.
 The goal is simple: by the time the night begins, I know your celebration better than almost anyone in the room.